sapearson/HSS/README.md

 Copyright
 ==================================

-If use of the RHT results in a publication, please cite Pearson et al. 2021.
+If use of the HSS results in a publication, please cite Pearson et al. 2021.

 The HSS maintained by Sarah Pearson (sapearson)